russellcardullo/terraform-provider-pingdom/README.md

   * **type** - (Required) The check type.
 Allowed values: (http, ping).

   * **sendnotificationwhendown** - The number of consecutive failed checks required to trigger an alert.
 Values of 0 are ignored.
+See note about interaction with `integrationids` below.

   * **notifyagainevery** - Notify again after n results.
 A value of 0 means no additional notifications will be sent.

   * **notifywhenbackup** - Notify when backup.

   * **integrationids** - List of integer integration IDs (defined by webhook URL) that will be triggered by the alerts.
 The ID can be extracted from the integrations page URL on the pingdom website.
+See note about interaction with `sendnotificationwhendown` below.

   * **userids** - List of integer user IDs that will be notified when the check is down.

   * **teamids** - List of integer team IDs that will be notified when the check is down.

+Note that when using `integrationids`, the `sendnotificationswhendown` value will be ignored when sending webhook notifications.
+You may need to contact Pingdom support for more details.
+See #52.

 #### HTTP specific attibutes ####